-A new must read article from the Child Welfare Monitor that should be shared.
-The truth about false allegations of “parental alienation” which lead to “Reunification Programs” and how abusers are using it in family court to hurt their children and their protective parent.
+A must-read piece re-blogged from the Child Welfare Monitor that should be shared.
+The facts about false allegations of “parental alienation” that often lead to court-ordered “Reunification (scam) Programs” and how abusers are applying it in contested custody cases to harm their children and to punish the protective parent.

 An unproven–and mostly discredited–theory is encouraging family court judges to award custody–against children’s wishes–to the parent that has been accused of harming them.
 Moreover, this theory of “parental alienation” has “spawned a cottage industry of so-called family reunification camps that are making big profits from broken families.”
 That’s the message of a stunning report by the Center for Investigative Journalism aired on public radio’s Reveal program.